 - There are no age restrictions for lung volume reduction surgery.

 If you need help quitting smoking or losing weight in order to become eligible for lung volume reduction surgery screening, Ohio State has programs that can help.
-Contact the Lung Center's Smoking Cessation Clinic at (614) 293-4925, or review our surgical and nonsurgical weight management programs.
+Contact the Ohio State Ross Heart Hospital Smoking Cessation Clinic at Outpatient Care Upper Arlington, or review our surgical and nonsurgical weight management programs.

-If you meet these initial criteria, you will have to undergo several tests performed at Ohio State to determine if you are a good candidate for lung volume reduction surgery.
+If you meet these initial criteria, you’ll undergo several tests performed at Ohio State to further determine whether you’re a good candidate for lung reduction surgery.
 These evaluations include:

 - Breathing tests to assess the degree and severity of emphysema